Overvoltage: Man-made

 Man-made sources of spikes are usually caused by electromagnetic induction when switching on or off inductive loads (such as electric motors or electromagnets), or by switching heavy resistive AC loads when zero-crossing circuitry is not used - anywhere a large change of current takes place.
 One of the purposes of electromagnetic compatibility compliance is to eliminate such sources.

 An important potential source of dangerous overvoltage is electronic warfare.
 There is intensive military research in this field, whose goal is to produce various transient electromagnetic devices designed to generate electromagnetic pulses that will disable an enemy's electronic equipment.
 A recent military development is that of the exploding capacitor designed to radiate a high voltage electromagnetic pulse.
 Another intense source of an electromagnetic pulse is a nuclear explosion.

-When Pacific Gas & Electric Company neglected to trim trees that had grown branches into their high power lines, their system caused the world record overvoltage of any power system so far, of 90 minutes in East Palo Alto California on August 25, 2011.
-The overvoltage caused television sets to catch fire and were thrown out the front doors, exploded light bulbs, fried computers, destroyed surge protectors, blew up the smart meters, and sparks shot out of wall outlets.
-The overvoltage only ended when the smart meters blew up, or after 90 minutes when the power was physically cut.
-The incident was not reported by PG&E to the California PUC, only that there was a day-long "outage" while the exploded system components were being restored.
+Diesel or petrol powered generators can also be a source of overvoltage.
+If the generator speed increases suddenly, such as due to inadvertent throttle movement or unstable operation of the prime mover, this can cause brief but damaging overvoltage to any connected equipment.
+A faulty voltage regulator can also cause overvoltage.

+An example of an overvoltage event occurred on August 25, 2011, in East Palo Alto, California.
+The line voltage supplied to 232 customers increased from 110 volts to around 400 volts for 80 minutes.
+The event damaged electronic equipment, light bulbs, and other electrical equipment including smart meters.
+The opposite of such an event is a brownout.